ismip/ismip7-antarctic-ocean-forcing/parameterisations/README.md

 ## Documentation

-Parameter selection is specified in the [draft protocol](https://docs.google.com/document/d/17oYdWFC61RbDxzK2xMnnnUv4WrjgxoJz/edit?usp=sharing&ouid=106669563949845798274&rtpof=true&sd=true).
+Parameter selection is specified in the documents provided on the [website of the focus group](https://www.ismip.org/participants/focus-groups/ais-basal-melt).

-This directory contains the toolbox `parameter_selection_toolbox_v2.py`, which includes functions to help with parameter selection, and two examples.
-Note that `parameter_selection_toolbox.py` is deprecated.
+This directory contains the toolbox `parameter_selection_toolbox.py`, which includes functions to help with parameter selection, and two examples.

 First example is the quadratic parameterisation (quadratic local with mean Antarctic slope as defined in Burgard et al., 2022).
 Note that here we calculate melt rates independently.
 In ISMIP7/meltMIP, the melt rate should be calculated through the ice-sheet model code and grid instead.